 - Meditative silence: After a period of chanting, transition into silent meditation, maintaining the focus on the vibrations or echoes of the mantra in the mind.
 This silence is as much a part of the meditation as the chanting itself.

 - Conscious awareness: While meditating, gently bring your awareness to the meaning of the mantra.
-‘Om’ signifies the universal vibration, and ‘Shanti’ represents peace.
-By focusing on the mantra’s essence, you connect with the peace of the universe and instill it within yourself.
+‘Om’ signifies universal vibration and ‘Shanti’ symbolizes peace.
+By focusing on the essence of the mantra, you connect with the peace of the universe and imbue it within yourself.

 - Gradual completion: Conclude the meditation by gradually reducing the internal repetition of the mantra, transitioning into a period of silent awareness.
 It’s crucial to end the practice slowly, allowing the mind to absorb the effects of the meditation.